DockerKafka/kafka-manager-docker/README.md

 Dockerfile for [kafka manager](https://github.com/yahoo/kafka-manager).
 It is a tool from Yahoo Inc. for managing [Apache Kafka](http://kafka.apache.org).

+The image is available directly from [DockerHub](https://hub.docker.com/r/dockerkafka/kafka-manager/)

+You can browse the source in [GitHub](https://github.com/DockerKafka/kafka-manager-docker)

 ## Usage

 ### Pull the image.